 How to Make Apple Jelly That Everyone Will Love

-Long gone are the days of having to thoroughly cook a fruit in order to extract the juice to make a simple, great tasting homemade jelly.
-You can still do it the old way if you want to and if you have the time but in today's world, you don't have to take the long route to jelly anymore.
-I personally don't like having to wait for the juice to drip through the cloth but if you like jelly in lieu of preserves or jam, having the juice of your favorite fruit is a must.
+Long gone are the days of having to thoroughly cook fruit in order to extract the juice to make a simple, great-tasting homemade jelly.
+You can still do it the old way if you want to and if you have the time, but in today's world, you don't have to take the long route to jelly anymore.
+I personally don't like having to wait for the juice to drip through the cloth, but if you like jelly in lieu of preserves or jam, having the juice of your favorite fruit is a must.

 Sugar is another important ingredient in jelly.
 I personally prefer Domino sugar for the simple fact that it is made with cane sugar instead of sugar beets.
 Some sugar beets have been genetically modified and I try to stay away from GMO products as much as possible.

 There are different types of pectin that you can use to make apple jelly.
 Apples do have a lot of natural pectin in them.
 In fact, the pectin that you purchase at the store is derived from apples.
 The three main types of pectin to choose from are:

 - Low sugar/sugar-free powder: This pectin is great if you don't like to have as much sugar in your jelly, jam or preserves.
 Some people complain that this type doesn't have the sweetness they like because they aren't using as much sugar.

 - Regular pectin: In my opinion, this is the best type of pectin for the beginner.
 It is easier to work with because there aren't any needed adjustments in the recipes.